ImaMonsta/bawdy-rebels/README.md

 They are preconfigured and hidden so that you can focus on the code.

 ### What has inside?
+- react
-- React
+- react-router-dom
-- Firebase (Database, Hosting, Functions)
+- firebase (Database, Hosting, Functions)
-- Bootstrap
+- bootstrap
-- Font Awesome
+- font awesome
-- Webpack
+- webpack
-- Babel
+- babel

 Just install the dependencies, and you’re good to go.